 "Discretionary federal programs" includes all funds appropriated to federal agencies for assistance to Palau.
 The discretionary federal program estimates prepared for the government of Palau include annual adjustments for inflation, but not for population growth, from 2009 through 2024.
-Although the Agreement does not fund discretionary federal programs, it extends authority for U.S. agencies to provide them in Palau subject to annual appropriations.
+Although the Agreement does not specify funding for discretionary federal programs, it extends authority for U.S. agencies to provide them in Palau subject to annual appropriations.

-Chairman Bingaman, Ranking Member Murkowski, and Members of the Committee, this completes my prepared statement.
+Chairman Manzullo, Ranking Member Faleomavaega, and Members of the Subcommittee, this completes my prepared statement.
 I would be happy to respond to any questions you may have at this time.